Jerry Wexler: Career

 During his time as an editor, reporter, and writer for Billboard Magazine, Wexler coined the term "rhythm and blues".
 In June 1949, at his suggestion, the magazine changed the name of the Race Records chart to Rhythm & Blues Records.
-Wexler wrote, "'Race' was a common term then, a self-referral used by blacks...
-On the other hand, 'Race Records' didn't sit well...
-I came up with a handle I thought suited the music well–'rhythm and blues'...
+Wexler wrote, "'Race' was a common term then, a self-referral used by blacks....
+On the other hand, 'Race Records' didn't sit well....
+I came up with a handle I thought suited the music well—'rhythm and blues'....
 [It was] a label more appropriate to more enlightened times."

 Wexler became a partner in Atlantic Records in 1953.
 Ray Charles, the Drifters and Ruth Brown recorded classic recordings there.
 With Ahmet and Nesuhi Ertegun, Wexler built Atlantic into a major force in the recording industry.

-In the 1960s, he recorded Wilson Pickett and Aretha Franklin, and oversaw production of Dusty Springfield's highly acclaimed Dusty in Memphis and Lulu's New Routes albums.
+In the 1960s, he produced recordings by Wilson Pickett and Aretha Franklin, and oversaw production of Dusty Springfield's highly acclaimed Dusty in Memphis and Lulu's New Routes albums.
 He also cultivated a tight relationship, and a distribution deal, with Stax Records founder Jim Stewart, was an enthusiastic proponent of the then-developing Muscle Shoals Sound and launched the fortunes of Muscle Shoals Sound Studios and the Muscle Shoals Rhythm Section.
 In 1967 he was named Record Executive of the Year for turning Aretha Franklin's career around.
 In November 1966, Franklin's Columbia recording contract expired; at that time, she owed the company money because record sales had not met expectations.
 Working with Wexler and Atlantic, Franklin was "the most successful singer in the nation" by 1968.
 His work in this decade put Atlantic at the forefront of soul music.